• Skip to primary navigation

 How to Make Old Bay Steamed Shrimp

-2. Once the Old Bay mixture is boiling, reduce the heat to medium-high and drop a steamer basket into the pot.
+2. Once the Old Bay mixture is boiling, reduce to medium heat and drop a steamer basket into the pot.
 It's important that the water is not over the top of the bottom of the basket or you will boil your shrimp rather than steaming them.
 (That's not totally bad, just different.)
-Add the shrimp to the steamer basket and cook for 2-3 minutes, until they have turned pink.
-Try not to overcook the shrimp or they will get rubbery and tough to peel.
+Add the shrimp to the steamer basket.

-3. Carefully remove the steamer basket from the pot and discard the cooking liquid.
+4. Carefully remove the steamer basket from the pot and discard the cooking liquid.

-4. Sprinkle the shrimp with additional Old Bay if desired.
+5. Sprinkle the shrimp with additional Old Bay if desired.
 Shrimp can be served hot as is or chilled and served cold.
 They are good both ways.
 I like to dip my shrimp in a bit of melted butter or cocktail sauce.

 Try these other shrimp recipes while you're here: